THINKGlobalSchool/nofriends/README.md

-nofriends
+Elgg 'No Friends' plugin
 =========

-Elgg plugin to turn off and bury all friends funcationality
+This plugin disables and hides all built in friends functionality.